ysfchn/SamFetch/README.md

 * It doesn't pre-download the firmware and it doesn't have any background jobs/queue for downloading and decrypting the firmware, so this means the firmware file will directly stream to your browser or your download client, while decrypting the chunks.

 * SamFetch supports partial downloads _("Range" header)_ which means it supports pausing and resuming the download in your download client / browser's own downloader.
-[Note that partial downloads may cause issues, so see here](#partial-downloads).
+[Note that partial downloads are not allowed when decrypting has enabled, see here.](#partial-downloads)

 * You can configure your SamFetch instance such as adding CORS headers and change chunk size with environment variables.